Skip to main content

 See also: pr-wave-roadmap.md § ADR-Category-vs-tag for the pending ADR stub.

-• Whether the first Journal wave ships only system-authored annotations (pin, likely/doubtful/disproved, bookmark) or also ships player-authored freeform notes on day pages from the start.
+• Whether the next Journal follow-through ships system-authored annotations only, or also ships player-authored notes on day pages.

-See also: pr-wave-roadmap.md § Wave J — Journal Runtime Alignment.
+See also: pr-wave-roadmap.md § Wave J — Journal Runtime Follow-Through.

 1. Continent names (deferred by Wave U)